Changissnz/nu_merchant_principal/README.md

 subject ceases to proceed to the next checkpoint, instead exiting out of the cycle into another.
 If the subject is the only one that has entered the exited cycle, the cycle ceases to be relevant and thus dies.
-The subject is an
+The subject is a
 <ins>cycle-breaker</ins> of an agent then.
 The non-constant
 cycle can also shrink.
-In ASOC2, if the connection of node 5 to $P_X$, the entry point into the other side, results in a long-running imbalance of flow out of the five-node cycle
+In ASOC2, if the connection of node
+$5$ to $P_X$, the entry point into the other side, results in a long-running imbalance of flow out of the five-node cycle
 $C$, $C$ will shrink by some variable rate, and eventually terminate in motion and existence.
 Circular reasoning for